Volunteers Serving Alcohol At A Special Event Must

 • Monitoring intoxication levels: Volunteers should be able to identify signs of intoxication and take appropriate action, such as refusing service or alerting security personnel.

-• Preventing underage drinking: Volunteers must be diligent in checking IDs to ensure that alcohol is only served to attendees of legal drinking age.
+• Preventing underage drinking: Volunteers must be diligent in checking IDs to see to it that alcohol is only served to attendees of legal drinking age.

 • Encouraging responsible consumption: Volunteers can promote responsible drinking by suggesting alternatives to alcohol, such as water or soft drinks, and discouraging excessive consumption.